typelevel/Laika/docs/using-laika/markup.md

 * For trying out small snippets of Markdown and checking how the various existing Markdown implementations handle them, the [Babelmark] tool can be used.

-* For using Markdown in Laika, the [Using Laika Embedded] page should answer most of your questions.
+* For using Markdown in Laika, the [Using the Library API] page should answer most of your questions.

 * For the special treatment of verbatim HTML in Laika, see the following section.